Aaditya-Kumar-Mittal/backend_Professional-Level-Project/README.md

 ---

-Here's a clean and professional documentation section in your preferred format:

----

 ### Production Grade Multer and Cloudinary Setup

 This section explains how to handle file uploads in a **production-grade** Node.js application using **Multer** for local storage and **Cloudinary** for cloud storage.
 The system first stores the uploaded file temporarily on the server and then uploads it to Cloudinary.
 This approach offers better fault tolerance, allowing for retries in case of upload errors.